-The original video and script was made by Peacecow (Zak#5687) with editing by Luce#3771.
+The original video and script was made by Peacecow (Zak#5687) with editing by Luce#3771 and Luninareph.
 Check out his Youtube Channel below!
 This written content is a collaboration between GamePress and Peacecow.

 Before getting started, let's go over some basic terms that will be used often in the guide:

-Elite: This is essentially limit breaking/level caps.
-Elite Promotion will reset the operator’s level while keeping their stats, and giving them new skills or talents.
+Elite: This is essentially limit breaking/ level caps.
+Elite Promotion resets an Operator’s level while keeping their stats, increases their level cap, and usually grants new Skills or Talents.
 When talking about Elites, we will use the term 'E0' or 'Non-Elite' for their unpromoted form, 'E1' to refer to their first promotion, and 'E2' for their second promotion.

-Newbie Trap: Especially for those who intend to whale, it is tempting to deploy all high star operators, but don’t fall for this trap.
-During early game players are usually strapped for Deployment Points, and since higher rarity operators cost more to deploy, adding in too many of them creates a snowball effect which can set back deployment speed immensely.
-As a loose guideline, have half the team be 4 star or lower rarity operators.
-As players' operators get stronger and they get more familiar with different setups, they can start experimenting with even more effective combinations.
+- Especially for those who intend to whale, it is tempting to deploy all high-star Operators.
+DO NOT fall for this trap!
+Early on in a map, players are usually strapped for DP, and since higher-rarity Operators cost more to deploy, using too many of them creates a snowball effect which can set back deployment speed immensely.
+As a loose guideline, half your team should be 4★ or lower rarity Operators.

 Start by setting a “core” composition.

-The core will consist of a Vanguard, one anti-air Sniper, one Caster, one Defender, and two Medics.
-For more details on individual classes, check the Class Guide Here:
+The core will consist of a Vanguard, one Anti-Air Sniper, one Caster, one Defender, and two Medics.
+For more details on these individual classes, check our Class Guide:

-First, the team needs someone cheap and reliable to hold the frontline at the start of a map until things get settled; even better if they can provide us extra deploy points.
-These are exactly the traits of vanguards: they have the lowest cost out of all operators and have skills that provide an extra income of Deployment Points.
+First, the team needs someone cheap and reliable to hold the frontline at the start of a map until things get settled; even better if they can provide extra DP.
+These are exactly the traits of Vanguards: they have low DP costs and have Skills, Talents, and/or Traits that generate DP.

-Third; there are enemies with high defense stats, and this usually means that physical damage dealers will deal little to no damage to them.
-Instead of chipping away in futility, using magic attacks will completely ignore defense and instead target the lower/rarer magic resistance.
+Third: there will often be at least one enemy with a high DEF stat that physical damage dealers will struggle to defeat.
+Instead of chipping away in futility, use Arts (magic damage) Operators, who will completely ignore DEF and instead target the lower/rarer RES stat.

-Although Supports and a few select Guards have magic capabilities, Casters are the main source of magical damage.
-As such, it is always a good idea to have at least one of them in a team composition.
+Although Supporters and a few select Guards have magic capabilities, Casters are the main source of magical damage.
+As such, it is usually a good idea to have at least one of them in a team composition.